arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/wisgate-edge-lite-2/tutorials/update-firmware/content.md

 You will get a zip file called `WisGateOS_<version>_ARDUINO_RAK.zip`

+Unzip it and you will have the firmware files.

 ### Connect to the WisGate Dashboard

 There are different ways to access the WisGate (default values):